sushanthj/blog/_pages/knowledge-base/index.md

 permalink: /knowledge-base/
 ---

-# Technical Knowledge Base
+## Technical Knowledge Base

-This section contains detailed technical documentation and resources across various domains of computer science and engineering.
-The documentation is organized into sections covering different aspects of computer vision, deep learning, and related topics.
+This section is still in development.
+In the meantime here's my <a href="https://sushanthj.github.io/projects/" style="text-decoration: underline; text-underline-offset: 2px;">Previous Website</a>